-Charlotte has a broad family law practice encompassing children matters and high value financial relief cases.
-Charlotte undertakes judicial review claims that overlap with family law particularly asylum and Article 8 ECHR.
-She is often instructed to appear against Queen’s Counsel and she is fast developing a number of published cases of public interest.
+Charlotte has a broad family law where she specialises in cases involving violence against women and girls.
+Charlotte undertakes judicial review claims that overlap with family law particularly asylum and Article 8 ECHR cases.
+She is often instructed to appear against Queen’s Counsel and she is instructed in a number of published cases of public interest.

 “Charlotte is insightful and tenacious, a strong advocate with skills that surpass her call.
 Her written work is excellent and her judgment is sound.
 She is a personable barrister that combines real ability with enthusiasm for her work”.
 Teresa Barnett, solicitor, Dollman & Pritchard Solicitors.

 “Charlotte picked up the reigns of a financial relief upon divorce case at very short notice and achieved a brilliant result, leaving the client ecstatically happy”.
 Nigel Fisher, solicitor, Taylor Rose.

 “Charlotte is great to work with, and both reliable and efficient.
 Clients report that she is calm and able to explain complex matters “in plain English”, which on a day at court with all its pressures is much appreciated.
 Her advocacy and negotiation skills are very effective.
 Clients give great feedback about Charlotte.
 What more could you ask for?”
 Karen Agnew-Griffith, solicitor, Woolley & Co Solicitors.

 “Charlotte is always a pleasure to instruct and is liked by clients.
 She is brilliant at analysing the case, advising on all of the issues, and managing cases.
 She has great attention to detail and is a tough but realistic negotiator.
 Definitely counsel that you would want in your corner”.
 Tish Reel, solicitor, Owen White & Catlin LLP.